 - Avoid smoking in the temple premises: A “smoke-free” bylaw went into effect that forbids people to smoke in public areas.
 These include restaurants, temples, hotels and all the other tourist attractions.

 - Souvenir shops: Do not miss out on exploring the small shops that adorn the temple premises.
 They sell unique jewellery, shells, fridge magnets and other knick-knacks that make for before souvenirs and gifts.

 Apart from these, there are many other famous temples in Seminyak, Bangli regency, Karangasem regency, Gianyar etc. which can be explored.
 So buckle up your shoes for your bucket list of the must visit temples in Bali is ready.
 Most of them have become the island’s most iconic landmarks.
 And why wouldn’t they?
 All these feature glorious centuries-old architecture that lures millions to the land every year to witness it in all its glory.
 Religiously driven people, nature enthusiasts, history buffs or photography lovers, whoever you are, these beautiful structures are for all to behold.

 If you too wish to witness the holy shrines, the mysterious ruins and bask in the golden sunsets of Bali, get in touch with our travel agents today.
 With in.lastminute.com, forget all the hassle and stress that goes into planning the perfect travel package for Bali.
 Our team boasts of having the expertise to outline a comprehensive travel plan that incorporates all the chief temples and other sightseeing places on the island.

-We provide our customers with an absolutely luxurious yet affordable holiday tour package for Bali that can be easily availed at the best possible rates.
 Moreover, if you wish to customise and choose a travel plan as per your needs, we are more than happy and willing to tailor it to suit your needs.
 Call or email us to get more details on the incursions and excursions and book now!